TLINDEN/valpass/README.md

-You can supply a dictionary of words of your liking and check if the password under test matches one if the words.
+You can supply a dictionary of words of your liking and check if the password under test matches one of the words.
 Submatches can also be done.

-### Custom
+### Custom measurements

 You can also enable or disable certain metrics and you can tune the quality thresholds as needed.